f-prime/Coffer/docs/AddingCommand.md

 - Plan the command before you start to code.
 Make sure the idea is clear and that everthing has been planned out.
 - Ask for help when needed, and report problems as you find them.
 If you are stumped on something you can ask on our [gitter chat](https://gitter.im/cofferproject/Lobby).
   As you find bugs create issues describing what the problem is so that other developers can be aware that they exist, and possibly create a fix.
 - Test your command thoroughly before creating a pull request.
+- All commands are to be parsed as follows: `coffer <command> <arg1> <arg2..n> <flag1> <flag2..n>`
+- All of the components that make up a command are part of the `sys.argv` array.
+So for example, if you'd like to get the argument right after the command it might look something like this: `argument = sys.argv[2]` Assuming the command looks like: `coffer <command> <argument>`